 Companies will succeed in the future through synthesis.
 The world is full of emerging trends and technologies.
 Their pace is accelerating.
 Their crossover impact is growing.
 Companies who see the overlap and can take advantage of crossover applications will build innovative and successful products.

 Recent Blog Posts

 This is a copy of my email The Monday Note.
 It goes out weekly, sign up here.
 A commingling of the bad and the good this week.
 Things (especially smart things) could end up going in either direction.
 On the bad side, China is rapidly rolling out facial recognition....read more

 "I can’t imagine that five or 10 years from now, the military world won’t be full of devices that are talking to each other and talking to command and control systems and talking to everything.” - Peter Lenk NATO One of the interesting things about the IoT is its...read more

 "These plans appear to extend 'creepy' into the physical world."
 Renate Samson, Big Brother Watch Form follows function.
 Whether it is UX or a classic dining chair, the function should determine the best form and a designer's job is to pare back the noise.
 Even though...read more

 I had to ask myself this week if this is all a little tinfoil-hat.
 I look at the public applications of the internet of things.
 I try to communicate what I see happening.
 It can be hard not to sound a touch paranoid.
 I'm still a long way from warning on the innate...read more

-Connected devices are powerful and can influence us in ways we don't fully appreciate or anticipate.
+Devices on the Internet of Things are powerful and can influence us in ways we don't fully appreciate or anticipate.
 This great power confers great responsibility on designers and product managers at companies producing these devices.
-It is difficult to put into words the nature of...read more
+It is difficult to put into words...read more